How to Describe My New Found Love

 A Love for Wine & Wineries

 It could be that my love for Mendoza evolved during my visits to the many bodegas and wine fields in the areas of Maipu, Uco Valley and Lujan de Cuyo.
-There is nothing like riding a bike or a motorbike through the wine fields which at this time of year, like the trees, got these beautiful autumn colors.
+There’s nothing like riding a bike or a motorbike through the wine fields which at this time of year, like the trees, got these beautiful autumn colors.
 Red, orange and dark green and then with the left over of the grapes who escaped the harvest of the season.
 It all looks stunning in the autumn sun.
-And there is nothing like enjoying a good lunch at a place like the terrace of Mevi Bodega with its gorgeous views of the wine fields and the snow covered mountains in the background.
+And there’s nothing like enjoying a good lunch at a place like the terrace of Mevi Bodega with its gorgeous views of the wine fields and the snow covered mountains in the background.

 The truth is that my interest for wines just gets bigger for every bodega I visit.
 From La Rural, to San Lopez to Caelum, to Familia Zuccuri.
 I love seeing and hearing about the process and production of the wines at these bodegas.
 I love hearing about how they proces the grapes, how they keep the wine in huge barrels and how they every week take samples from the barrels to see if the wine is breathing.
 If not, comes the horror story.
-Apparently after emptying the barrel, someone has to crawl into it through the smallest door I have ever seen and from the inside clean the small openings that ensure the oxidation of the wine.
+Apparently after emptying the barrel, someone has to crawl into it through the smallest door I’ve ever seen and from the inside clean the small openings that ensure the oxidation of the wine.
 Just hearing the story makes me claustrophobic.

 Park San Martín